-Now, you might think this is easier done with a task killer app.
+Now, you might think this is easier to do with a task killer app.
 However, some will argue that the use of task killer apps is going to do more harm than good in terms of processing and battery life.
-As one of the problems you are trying to fix is apps running in the background and draining your resources, it is quite unreasonable to add another app that needs to be running constantly in order to monitor other services and background processes on your phone.
+You are trying to fix the problem of apps running in the background and draining your resources; it is unreasonable to add another app that needs to be running constantly in order to monitor services and background processes on your phone.
 Furthermore, a task killer that repeatedly force-closes an app in the background is almost certainly going to drain your battery more.
 You might be better off just not installing the task killer in the first place.

 - Join our WhatsApp Group, to be notified of the most important articles and deals,